facebookexperimental/moq-encoder-player/README.md

 ### src/overlay_processor/overlay_decoder.ts (OverlayDecoder)

-Recovers the integer value (capture epoch in ms) that `OverlayEncoder` wrote into the top rows of a frame, reading one bright/dark pixel run per bit.
+Recovers the integer value (frame-read wall-clock epoch in ms) that `OverlayEncoder` wrote into the top rows of a frame, reading one bright/dark pixel run per bit.
 It only trusts the value when the marker sequence is present (so ordinary, non-overlaid frames are ignored) and returns a `confidence` flag alongside the value.
 It requires a decoded I420 frame and does not close it (the caller still owns it).

 ### Latency measurement

-Video (glass-to-glass) latency is measured with the **pixel overlay**, not a side-channel:
+Video capture-read-to-render latency is estimated with the **pixel overlay**, not a side-channel:

-- The encoder stamps the capture epoch (ms) into each frame's top rows (`OverlayEncoder`), enabled from the encoder's "Add latency information in video" checkbox.
+- The encoder stamps the wall-clock epoch sampled when the capture worker read the frame (ms) into each frame's top rows (`OverlayEncoder`), enabled from the encoder's "Add latency information in video" checkbox.
 - The player recovers it from the displayed frame (`OverlayDecoder`) and computes `videoLatencyMs = Date.now() - recoveredEpoch`.
 - Because the overlay carries a marker sequence, the player only trusts a value when the marker is present; it shows a rolling **recovery-confidence %** and stops the extractor on error.

-Note: Encoder and Player clocks have to be in sync for this metric to be accurate.
-If you use the same computer as encoder & player then the metric should be pretty accurate
+This excludes capture-device and browser pipeline time before the processor yields the frame, so it is not a full physical glass-to-glass measurement.
+Encoder and player clocks must also be synchronized; using the same computer avoids inter-machine clock skew.

 ## testing (encoder player served from localhost)